readmees/SAR_edge_benchmark/README.md

 The .csv files should be named '\[edge detector name\]\_measures.csv'.

+In [the thesis](https://github.com/readmees/SAR_edge_benchmark/blob/main/Thesis___Detecting_geometric_primitives_in_SAR_images%20(1).pdf) we refer to the real SAR images, since they did not fit in the appendix, these can be found [here](https://github.com/readmees/SAR_edge_benchmark/tree/main/ODESSA_data).

-For questions and further explaination you are welcome to contact contact@meesmeester.nl.
+For questions and further explaination you are welcome to contact contact@meesmeester.nl by email.